truenas/middleware/docs/api/resources/system.rst

 .. http:get:: /api/v1.0/system/certificateauthority/

-   Returns a list of all tunables.
+   Returns a list of all CAs.

    **Example request**: